 CERN uses various legal instruments for governing its relations with States and international organisations.
 States and international organisations wishing to participate in CERN can either engage in institutional participation, which includes representation in the governing bodies of CERN, or in non-institutional participation, which normally covers scientific or technical collaboration.

 The principal instruments for institutional participation are Membership and Associate Membership.
 Both are open to States only.
 Since the introduction of CERN’s geographical enlargement policy in 2010, Membership or Associate Membership are open to States irrespective of their geographical location, subject to the fulfilment of certain criteria.
 Accession to either status is subject to a decision by the CERN Council.
 The benefits and obligations of Membership and Associate Membership, and the criteria and procedures for accession, are laid down in the CERN Convention and in CERN Council Resolution CERN/2918/Rev.

 This status can either take the form of regular Associate Membership (of indefinite duration) or of Associate Membership as the pre-stage to Membership, normally for a period of between two and five years.
 Associate Members pay a reduced contribution to the CERN budget and enjoy benefits which are reduced accordingly.
 They are represented at the CERN Council, except at Closed Sessions, and do not have voting rights.
-CERN currently has three Associate Members in the pre-stage to Membership, Cyprus, Serbia and Slovenia, as well as four Associate Members, India, Pakistan, Turkey and Ukraine.
+CERN currently has three Associate Members in the pre-stage to Membership, Cyprus, Estonia and Slovenia, as well as six Associate Members, Croatia, India, Lithuania, Pakistan, Turkey and Ukraine.

 International Cooperation Agreements